Delyong/EmployeeCSVProject/README.md

 > This is an Employee CSV Project where users are able to enter a file name of their choice (In the console)
 > which they wish to read and write to the database
 > using `MySQL` queries whilst utilising `Buffered FileReader & Lambda expressions`.
 This will then display the
-> number of corrupted records, number of employee records, number and list of duplicated records.
+> number of corrupted records, number of employee records, number and list of duplicated records

 > Users are also able to enter the number of `threads` they wish to use to execute the program at the start (In the console)